 ‘Mr. Furnace’ (as he is known by his friends) has become a household name in Niagara and surrounding areas, as over the past 40 yrs.
 Randy has built a successful career as the General Manager for the heating and air conditioning company of the same name.

 Family times at home or the cottage, a great Sabres game and traveling are favourite pastimes for Randy and his wife Susan.
-Along with their four adult children, two ‘kids in law’ and three granddaughters, they anxiously await the birth of their fourth grandchild!
+Along with their four adult children, two ‘kids in law’ and three granddaughters, they have recently welcomed their fourth grandchild...a boy!

 'I've learned that people will forget